-All children have art twice a week for 40 minutes.
-Children may extend their experience in Art Clubs that meet weekly.
+All children have art weekly, and children may extend their experience in after-school Art Clubs.

 Our Art Center features two beautiful studios with ample natural light and space.
 Students create art using a wide variety of media, including paint, charcoal, pastels, and ink.
-The Ceramics Studio, with two computerized kilns, sculpture wheels, glazes, and tools for hand-building techniques in clay, allows students to work in three dimensions.
-A Grades 7 and 8 ceramics club meets weekly.
+The Ceramics Studio, with two computerized kilns, glazes, and tools for hand-building techniques in clay, allows students to work in three dimensions.
+We also have a Grades 7 and 8 Ceramics Club.

 Artwork by every child is displayed as a completed project in our hallways throughout the school year.
 In early spring, WES hosts an Arts Celebration Week as the culminating celebration of artwork produced by all WES students.
 Activities include special guest artist presentations, self-guided parent tours, and more.

-Students in Grades 1-8 have numerous opportunities to read a scripture lesson, sing in two-part harmony, or stand up and perform on a solo instrument that they privately study during Chapel services throughout the year.
+Students in Grades 1-8 have numerous opportunities to read a scripture lesson, sing in two-part harmony, or stand up and perform on a solo instrument during Chapel services throughout the year.

 Our goal is to give students the opportunity and ability for expression, appreciation, and development in music.
 This is achieved through independent and ensemble performance, movement and expression, music reading and notation, and observing professional performances.